miklosme/papers/src/app/home.md

+# Daily Digest (April 18, 2025)

+Hold onto your neural networks, folks!
+We've got a smorgasbord of multi-agent madness to dive into today.
+Let's kick things off with a bang:

+Imagine a seven-layer dip, but for AI art creation.
+That's what researchers are cooking up with their ["Academy of Athens" framework](https://papers.miklos.dev/2504.12735) for multi-agent systems.
+This architectural marvel promises to revolutionize how AI agents collaborate, adapt, and fuse their talents to create masterpieces.
+It's like having a digital Renaissance workshop, but with LLMs instead of apprentices!

+Speaking of collaboration, climate change isn't waiting for anyone, and neither should our AI.
+A groundbreaking proposal suggests [using Multi-Agent Reinforcement Learning to synthesize optimal climate policies](https://papers.miklos.dev/2504.12777).
+It's like giving a supercomputer a green thumb and asking it to save the planet.
+The challenges are as big as the potential payoff, but hey, when has that ever stopped us?

+Now, let's talk about fairness – not in the playground, but in the blockchain.
+Researchers have uncovered [sneaky attacks on Hyperledger Fabric](https://papers.miklos.dev/2504.12733) that could make your transactions as unpredictable as a game of musical chairs.
+But fear not!
+They've also cooked up a defense mechanism that's tougher than a cryptographic bouncer.

+Ever wondered who's really behind that AI-generated masterpiece?
+A new [system for tracking multi-agent content origins](https://papers.miklos.dev/2504.12612) aims to solve that mystery.
+It's like giving each AI agent its own digital signature, woven right into the fabric of the content.
+No more "my other AI ate my homework" excuses!

+Last but not least, we're teaching AI to play nice with others – even strangers!
+The [Cross-Environment Cooperation](https://papers.miklos.dev/2504.12714) approach is like sending your AI to charm school, but instead of learning which fork to use, it's mastering the art of teamwork across billions of scenarios.
+The result?
+An AI that can collaborate with humans without awkward small talk or stepping on toes.

+That's all for now, folks!
+Keep your algorithms sharp and your training data diverse.
+Until next time, this is AI News, signing off!

 # Daily Digest (April 16, 2025)

 Hold onto your neural networks, AI enthusiasts!
 We've got a smorgasbord of cutting-edge research to dive into today.
 Let's start with a government-shaking development: the National Research Council of Canada is [automating performance measurement](https://papers.miklos.dev/2504.10497) with their intelligent agent, Pubbie.
 This LLM-powered marvel is streamlining data management and insight reporting, proving that even bureaucracy can't escape the AI revolution.